-Please note - If you are not at all tech savvy, it is not recommended to proceed with this guide.
+Please Note - If you are not at all tech-savvy, it is not recommended to proceed with this guide.
 Please seek professional assistance from a third party.
-The topic of HTML coding is very far beyond the scope of what our support staff can assist you with.
+The topic of HTML coding is far beyond the scope of what the Inside Real Estate Support staff can assist you with.
 If you want to attempt it anyway, remember you can always revert back to the default look of the site very easily using the 'Clear Customization' button.

 Step 1: Plan

-My plan for this demo will be to link the tiles to custom pages I've created for my kvCORE website.
-Before beginning, I created the custom pages.
+The plan for this demo will be to link the tiles to custom pages that have been created for a kvCORE website.
+Before beginning, the custom pages were created.

 In planning what you want to do, not only will you need the pictures you want to use in your customization, you will also need the links that those pictures will link to.

-Here you can see the custom pages I created.
-I'm going to link to these pages (Chapin Estate, Eastchester, Lawrence Farms, and Shrub Oak) on my homepage.
+Here you can see the custom pages that were created.
+It's going to link to these pages (Chapin Estate, Eastchester, Lawrence Farms, and Shrub Oak) on the homepage.

-For the most part, people create custom pages to link to, or searches.
+For the most part, people create custom pages to link to or specific searches.